gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

 ### 1. Tooling

-- **Choice:** Create React App (CRA)
+- **Choice:** Create React App (CRA) + Tailwind CSS
+- **Reasoning:**
+  - The assignment explicitly requires React.
+CRA was selected because it provides a stable, beginner-friendly boilerplate with minimal setup.
-- **Reasoning:** CRA was chosen over alternatives like Vite because:
+  - Alternatives like Vite were considered, but CRA offers:
-  - Provides a well-known, stable, and widely used setup.
-  - Offers zero-configuration setup suitable for beginners and small-medium projects.
+    - Mature documentation and wide community support.
-  - Comes with built-in scripts for testing, building, and running the project.
+    - Built-in scripts for testing, linting, building, and deployment.
-  - Easier to follow CRA documentation and support for Create React App aligns with the assignment’s context.
+    - Simplicity, suitable for a small-to-medium project like this.
+  - Tailwind CSS was added (bonus requirement) to beautify the UI, enabling rapid styling with responsive utilities and consistent spacing/typography.
+- **Assumptions:**
-- **Assumption:** The project is small enough that CRA’s slightly heavier build time is acceptable.
+  - The small scope of the project makes CRA's slower build times acceptable.
+  - Since no backend is needed, CRA's static build output is sufficient for deployment.

+### 2. Routing & Navigation

+- **Choice:** `react-router-dom`
+- **Reasoning:**
+  - The brief requires multiple pages (products listing → product detail → cart).
+  - React Router provides simple client-side navigation with dynamic routes (`/products/:id`).
+- **Assumption:** Client-side routing is sufficient since backend integration is out of scope.

 ### 2. Products Listing

 - **Data Fetching with `fetch` + `useEffect`**
   - Used the built-in `fetch` API instead of Axios to avoid extra dependencies.
-  - `useEffect` ensures the API call runs once on component mount.
+  - `useEffect` ensures the API call runs after component has been rendered and mounted to the DOM.
-  - Assumes the Fake Store API is reliable and consistent.
+  - Assumed the API is reliable and returns consistent data.
 - **State Management with `useState`**
   - Local state is sufficient since products are only needed in the `ProductsPage`.
-  - Assumes cart state will later require global management (e.g., React Context).

 - **Responsive Layout with TailwindCSS Grid**
   - Used Tailwind’s `grid` utilities for responsive product card layout.
   - Assumes grid layout is the natural choice for e-commerce displays.
+  - Product card emphasizes **name + price** (most important) with minimal description, since details are shown on the product page.

 ### 3. Product Details Page

-- **Routing with React Router**
+- **Data Fetching with `fetch` + `useEffect`**

-  - `react-router-dom` used for navigation.
   - Dynamic route `/products/:id` to fetch individual product details.
   - `useParams` hook allows retrieval of product ID.

-- **Product Layout**
+- **Layout**
   - Full-page layout to provide focus on product details.
   - Responsive two-column layout (`flex-col md:flex-row`) for image and details.
   - Typography hierarchy with clear title, description, price for readability.

-- **Quantity Selector**
+- **Number Selector**
   - Numeric input with increment/decrement buttons implemented using `useState`.
   - Prevents quantity below 1 or non positive integer values.
   - Button label dynamically updates to reflect chosen quantity.